 Digital copies are gradually being made available from Marvel.com.

+You can buy back issues from eBay, Amazon, comic shops, etc. If you're lucky then your local library can order some collections from other libraries.
 If you're very lucky you might find a "GIT corp" DVD: an authorized product that has all the comics on one disk, but it's no longer produced.

 You only have to read one title for the full story: just the Fantastic Four.
 The 28 year epic story is self contained.